python-boltons/cc-python/{{cookiecutter.git_repo_name}}/README.md

 * [API Reference][3]: A developer's reference of the API exposed by this project.
 * [cc-python][4]: The [cookiecutter][5] that was used to generate this project.
-  Changes made to this cookiecutter are periodically synced with this project.
+  Changes made to this cookiecutter are periodically synced with this project using [cruft][12].
 * [CHANGELOG.md][2]: We use this file to document all notable changes made to this project.
 * [CONTRIBUTING.md][7]: This document contains guidelines for developers interested in contributing to this project.
-* [Documentation][1]: This project's documentation is hosted on [readthedocs.io][6].
+* [Documentation][1]: This project's full documentation can be found here.

 [1]: https://{{ cookiecutter.git_repo_name }}.readthedocs.io/en/latest